 The township enters four teams into the Jersey Basketball League (JBL).

 The team levels are listed below.
 Please note we do not allow players to “play up” from their grade level:

 Super Pee Wee Team 5th graders

 When travel tryouts are scheduled, an email blast will be sent to all in the 5th, 6th, 7th and 8th grades for those interested.
-The tryouts are observed by a group of coaches and administrators from the Rockaway Township Basketball Association and/or invited guest coaches who are not familiar with the players trying out.
-Most, if not all, of the observers have played high school and/or college basketball and are familiar with the level of elementary/middle school basketball play.
-They will rate the players and advise the travel director & coach of the travel teams of their ratings.
-The travel director and coaches of each travel team will take these ratings under advisement when picking the team.
-Typically a team is made up of no more than 10 players.
+Players are observed and evaluated by a group of volunteer coaches and administrators from Rockaway Township Boys Basketball and/or invited guest coaches who are not familiar with the players trying out.
+Most, if not all, evaluators have played high school and/or college basketball and are familiar with the level of elementary/middle school basketball play.
+They will rate the players and share their results with the Travel Director.
+The collected ratings will be used by our selection committee to finalize each roster.
+Typically, a team roster is made up of no more than 10 players.

 Due to the high level of competition in the league, regular practices are required to prepare the teams.
 Generally, each travel team will practice 3 times per week (2 weeknights and Saturday).
 In addition, scrimmages versus other towns may be scheduled by the coach.
 Travel teams generally play 2 games per week with the season beginning in December, the League playoff and finals occur in mid-March.
 Games during the week begin either at 6:30 P.M. or 7:45 P.M, typically the earlier game time is reserved for the younger teams.
 Saturday games are played based on gym availability.
 All practices and home games are played at Copeland Middle School.

 Parents are responsible for transportation to and from all games as well as practices, scrimmages and tournaments.
 For games, players are typically required to report to the game site 30 minutes prior to game-time.